Japan

 • Overview of Statutory Framework for Accounting and Auditing

-The IASB and the ASBJ have been working together to achieve convergence of IFRS and Japanese Generally Accepted Accounting Principles (Japanese GAAP) since 2005.
+The IASB and ASBJ have been working together to achieve convergence of IFRS and Japanese Generally Accepted Accounting Principles (Japanese GAAP) since 2005.
 Voluntary adoption of IFRS for consolidated financial statements by companies that meet certain criteria has been permitted since March 2010.
-On 30 June 2015, Japan inaugurated a new set of accounting standards known as Japan’s Modified International Standards, bringing to four the number different accounting frameworks that listed companies in Japan may use.
+On 30 June 2015, Japan inaugurated a set of accounting standards known as Japan’s Modified International Standards.
 The four frameworks are:

 The Japanese government policy has continuously encouraged stakeholders to promote the voluntary adoption of IFRS since 2014.
-As of August 2018, 193 companies (over 30% of the Tokyo Stock Exchange market capitalization) have adopted or plan to adopt IFRS.
-The 193 companies include 178 companies that have already adopted or are in the process of adopting IFRS, 15 companies that have announced plans to adopt IFRS.
+As of July 2023, 268 companies (over 45% of the Tokyo Stock Exchange market capitalization) have adopted or plan to adopt IFRS.

-Companies that are subject to statutory audits in Japan are identified in the FIEA and the Companies Act.
-The FIEA determines a scope of statutory audit for investor protection purposes, including all listed companies and other certain companies with shareholders over the specified threshold.
-In addition, the Companies Act outlines that companies that meet the following criteria must also undergo audits: (i) companies with capital stock of 500 million yen or more, or total liabilities of 20 billion yen or more as of the latest fiscal year end; (ii) companies that adopt a “Company with Nominating Committee, etc.” or a “Company with Audit and Supervisory Committee” corporate governance system; and (iii) companies which appoint external auditors on a voluntary basis.
-Statutory audits are also required for other specific types of entities in accordance with relevant laws or regulations, for example, incorporated private educational institutions that have received subsidies from the government, certain non-listed large financial institutions, incorporated administrative agencies, local governments, agricultural corporation, social welfare entities, and medical corporations.
+Companies subject to statutory audits in Japan are identified in the FIEA and the Companies Act.
+The FIEA determines the scope of statutory audit for investor protection purposes, including all listed companies and other certain companies with shareholders over the specified threshold.
+In addition, the Companies Act outlines that companies that meet the following criteria must also undergo audits: (i) companies with a capital stock of 500 million yen or more or total liabilities of 20 billion yen or more as of the latest fiscal year-end; (ii) companies that adopt a “Company with Nominating Committee, etc.” or a “Company with Audit and Supervisory Committee” corporate governance system; and (iii) companies which appoint external auditors on a voluntary basis.
+Statutory audits are also required for other specific types of entities in accordance with relevant laws or regulations, for example, incorporated private educational institutions that have received subsidies from the government, certain non-listed large financial institutions, incorporated administrative agencies, local governments, agricultural corporations, social welfare entities, and medical corporations.

 All audits must be carried out in accordance with the Japanese GAAS (auditing standards generally accepted in Japan).
-Japanese GAAS consists of the standards issued by the Business Accounting Council (BAC)—an entity that operates under the supervision of the Financial Services Agency—and Auditing Standard Committee Statements (ASCSs) and Quality Control Standards Committee Statement (QCSCS) issued by the Japanese Institute of Certified Public Accountants (JICPA).
-ASCSs and QCSCS are developed by JICPA at the request of the BAC to develop detailed requirements to implement the auditing standards issued by the BAC.
-JICPA’s ASCSs and QCSCS are comparable to ISA and ISQC 1 issued by IAASB.
-According to JICPA, ASCSs and QCSCS are converged with the 2012 ISA as issued by the IAASB.
+Japanese GAAS consists of the standards issued by the Business Accounting Council (BAC)—an entity that operates under the supervision of the FSA—and Statements on Auditing Standards (SAS) and Statements on Quality Management Standards (SQMS) issued by the Japanese Institute of Certified Public Accountants (JICPA).
+SAS and SQMS are developed by JICPA at the request of the BAC to provide detailed requirements to implement the auditing standards issued by the BAC.
+JICPA’s SAS and SQMS are comparable to ISA and ISQM 1 and 2 issued by IAASB.

 • Regulation of Accountancy Profession

-There is one professional designation—Certified Public Accountant (CPA)—in Japan which is protected and regulated by the Certified Public Accountants Act 2007 (CPA Act).
-The law sets the regulatory framework for the profession by stipulating the scope of services to be provided by CPAs, the establishment of the national CPA examination, requirements for CPA qualification, establishment of audit corporations, duties and responsibilities of CPAs, role and organization of the Japanese Institute of Certified Public Accountants (JICPA), roles of the regulatory authorities, and the disciplinary and criminal sanctions applicable to CPAs.
-The CPA Act grants the Financial Services Agency (FSA) the authority to oversee CPAs along with the JICPA’s and national standard-setting bodies’ activities.
+There is one professional designation—Certified Public Accountant (CPA)—in Japan, which is protected and regulated by the Certified Public Accountants Act 2007 (CPA Act).
+The law sets the regulatory framework for the profession by stipulating the scope of services to be provided by CPAs, the establishment of the national CPA examination, requirements for the CPA qualification, establishment of audit corporations, duties and responsibilities of CPAs, the role and organization of the Japanese Institute of Certified Public Accountants (JICPA), roles of the regulatory authorities, and the disciplinary and criminal sanctions applicable to CPAs.
+The CPA Act grants the Financial Services Agency (FSA) the authority to oversee CPAs, along with JICPA’s and national standard-setting bodies’ activities.

-Individuals seeking the CPA designation must meet the following requirements: (i) pass the CPA examination conducted by the Certified Public Accountants and Auditing Oversight Board (CPAAOB)—an agency that is part of the FSA, (ii) have a minimum of two years’ practical experience, (iii) participate in a three year professional accountancy education program offered by the Japan Foundation for Accounting Education and Learning, and (iv) pass final assessments offered by JICPA.
+Individuals seeking the CPA designation must meet the following requirements: (i) pass the CPA examination conducted by the Certified Public Accountants and Auditing Oversight Board (CPAAOB)—an agency that is part of the FSA, (ii) have a minimum of three years practical experience, (iii) participate in a three-year professional accountancy education program offered by the Japan Foundation for Accounting Education and Learning, and (iv) pass final assessments offered by JICPA.

 Lastly, JICPA maintains certain independence requirements for CPAs providing services to regulated companies.
 Specifically, CPAs are not allowed to conduct audits on companies in which the individual was employed within the past year (two years for a government office).
 Audit corporations are also not allowed to provide audit services to a company within which the corporation has substantial interests, such as investments.
 Audit firms are restricted from providing extensive consulting services beyond auditing itself.
-Finally, each individual CPA and engagement partner of audit corporations must rotate for audit engagements of listed companies at least every seven years.
+Finally, in respect of an audit of a public interest entity, an individual may not act as the engagement partner, the individual appointed as responsible for the engagement quality control review, or any other key audit partner role for more than seven years.

 • Audit Oversight Arrangements